 - If you have compiled your household inventory on paper, digitize it by scanning the pages, receipts, and other items.
 Having a digital inventory will make it easier to maintain, update and access your list of possessions.

-- Store your digital household inventory and video walkthrough in a safe place, ideally a cloud account that can be accessed from anywhere.
-This will make it easier to file a claim if you are unable to return to your home following a flood or other natural disaster.
+- Store your digital household inventory and video walk through in a safe place.
+Ideally a cloud account that can be accessed from anywhere.
+This will make it easier to file a claim if you are unable to return to your home following a natural disaster.